 A site which is a copy of your product brochure

-A website which will grow in size and Google ranking over time?
+A website that will grow in size and Google ranking over time?

-A site which is generating you quality sales leads 24/7?
+A site that is generating you quality sales leads 24/7?

-A website which is acting like your best sales and marketing employee?
+A website that is acting like your best sales and marketing employee?